cunybpl/nycet_pnp/src/content/measurement_techniques/outdoor-air-temperature.md

 If the logger is installed outdoors, avoid locations with too much sunlight because the logger will measure higher temperatures.
 Data loggers can be installed inside the ductwork of an air handling unit (AHU) or ventilation system so long as the airstream entering the unit is outside air.
 The logger must be placed as close as possible to the location where the outside air stream is entering the ductwork.

-The temperature data measured by the logger should be collected as hourly average values and not instantaneous.
-With this method, the logger will detect temperature fluctuations across the hour and store the average value of those fluctuations, rather than the measured temperature value at an instantaneous point in time (which does not account for those changes).
+The temperature data measured by the logger should be collected as hourly average values--not instantaneously.
+With this method, the logger will detect temperature fluctuations across the hour and store the average value of those fluctuations, rather than the measured temperature value at a single point in time (which does not account for those changes).

-Please note that loggers will require setup with a computer or phone using the manufacturer’s proprietary software prior to installation and measurement logging and that older loggers will require the use of a cable to connect to a computer.
+Please note that loggers require setup with a computer or phone using the manufacturer’s proprietary software prior to installation and measurement logging, and that older loggers require the use of a cable to connect to a computer.
 Refer to the measurement equipment’s user manual for a detailed description of setup requirements.

 ## Measurement Steps

-### 1. Preparation for Data Acquisition
+### 1. Prepare for Data Acquisition

 Use the manufacturer’s software to set up and launch the logger(s).
 Refer to the equipment’s user manual for detailed instructions on how to set up the logger.